 Dylan accomplished so much in his 13 years of life; more than many of us has had the chance to do in a lifetime.
 He had lived on 3 continents, ate Ramen in Japan, rocked out at concerts and lived a full and joyous life with his family.
 Dylan loved music.
 He played the piano, guitar and loved science and reading.
 He was a ‘foodie’, loved painting, art and everything in between.

 In life, Dylan was teaching us more than we were teaching him, at times.
 He never failed to call out random facts about animals, science or the world around us.
 He never ceased to amaze those that loved him, with his intellect.

 He was loved beyond measure by his little sisters and brother, and was a loving and patient big brother.

 Dylan was a beautiful, kindhearted and unique soul who brought so much joy and love into all of our lives.
 When he entered a room, the first thing you would notice was his beautiful green eyes and infectious smile.
 He had a presence that will forever remain in out hearts and memories.

 Dylan was an organ donor.
 In his passing, he went on to saves the lives of four people and change the course of their destiny.
 Dylan’s beautiful heart is still beating strong and continues to give life.

 We honor Dylan today.
 As Dylan’s family we vow to honor Dylan every day in living life with gratitude and love.
 We will see life through new eyes and appreciate all that we are given.
 We are forever grateful for the time that we were given with Dylan.

 “What we once have enjoyed deeply, we can never lose.
 All that we love deeply becomes a part of us.”
-Helen KellerTo send flowers to the family of Dylan Irwin, please visit Tribute Store
+Helen KellerTo send flowers to the family or plant a tree in memory of Dylan Irwin, please visit Tribute Store